 Of all the gemstones, rubies continuously attract the most mystery and intrigue.
 Their association with life and power has fascinated people for centuries and made them one of the most sought-after stones, commanding prices that overshadow even the finest diamond jewelry.
 While Burmese rubies continue to lead the market in value and quality for a colored stone, their rarity makes them increasingly difficult to find, but new sources of the natural gemstone such as Mozambique are becoming hotspots for new mines.

-Hopefully through this article, you have learned a few new ruby facts about these beautiful gems.
+Hopefully through this article, you have learned a few new ruby facts about this beautiful colored stone.
 No collection is complete without a ruby, and for July birthdays this birthstone certainly brings the heat.
 Whether you are looking for a ruby engagement ring or a stunning red colored bracelet with diamonds, M. S. Rau Antiques has a beautiful selection of fine ruby jewelry.

 Shop our ruby jewelry selection to find the perfect addition to your jewelry collection.